IAMLAB-TMU/FM_reliability_CBIR/ReadMe.md

---ID_Archive_Labels_dir     Set the data path for ID Archive data Labels --ID_Archive_Names_dir      Set the data path for ID Archive data path list --output_dir                Set the output dir --model_name                choose the model, e.g., UNI --ID_Data                   Select which one is the ID data, e.g., Scanner A --OOD_Data                  Select which one is the OOD data, e.g., Scanner B
+--ID_Archive_Labels_dir     Set the data path for ID Archive data Labels --ID_Archive_Names_dir      Set the data path for ID Archive data path list --output_dir                Set the output dir --model_name                choose the model name, e.g., UNI --ID_Data                   Select which one is the ID data, e.g., Scanner A --OOD_Data                  Select which one is the OOD data, e.g., Scanner B